chenweigao/vueblog/docs/algorithm/cpp/string.md

 :::tip note
 Sometimes we need to process only a specific character, theses functions helps us change the characteristics of a character.
 These functions are defined in the `cctype` headers.

-- isalmun(c) : true if c is a letter or digit
+- isalnum(c) : true if c is a letter or digit

 - isalpha(c) : letter